ettore9x9/patrolling_robot/README.md

 ### ROS Parameters ###

 This software requires the following ROS parameters.
+ - `env/marker_number`: It stores the total number of marker to detect.
  - `test/recharging_time`: It represents the time required for the robot to get fully charged.
  - `test/random_sense/active`: It is a boolean value that activates (i.e., `True`) or deactivates (`False`) the random-based stimulus' generation.
 If this parameter is `True` the parameter below is also required.
 If it is `False` the parameter below is not used.
  - `test/random_sense/battery_time`: It indicates the time passed within the battery state becomes low.
 It should be a list of two float numbers, i.e., `[min_time, max_time]` in seconds and the time passed after the robot starts moving after a recharge will be a random value within such an interval.